-Elective practicum courses are available for students with less than 400 hours from their master's degree and post grad/APRN certificate programs.
+An elective practicum course is available for students with less than 400 hours from their master's degree and post grad/APRN certificate programs.
 These courses provide students with additional time to complete the required 1000 hours for the D.N.P. degree, prior to the start of the D.N.P. project.
-Students may take the following elective practicum courses to gain hours:
+Students may take the following elective practicum course to gain hours:

 [[NSG-609]]: D.N.P.
-Program Practicum I; 150 clinical hours; 2 credits [[NSG-610]]: D.N.P.
-Program Practicum II; 150 clinical hours; 2 credits
+Program Practicum I; 250 clinical hours; 3 credits